mindkin/hourfleet/docs/youconfigure.md

 You will need to support either B2C or P2P or both.
 You do that by opting into the: `IsSupported` option for the ownership model you will support for your customers.

 #### Usage Models
 Cars on your network can be rented using either the 'Scheduled' or 'Immediate' usage models.
 Each one has its unique experience and rules.
 See more about usage models in [How It Works](howitworks.html).

+Each usage model has its own pricing and timing rules.
+Cars can either be individually priced per hour/day/week or there is no charge for using any car.

 In essence: